carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 And what if you need to extract text from MS Word docs or PDF files or Web pages?
 There are various Python libraries for helping you extract and manipulate text from these kinds of sources.

 - For MS Word documents [python-docx](https://python-docx.readthedocs.io/en/latest/) is popular.
 - For (text-based) PDF files [PyPDF2](https://pypi.org/project/PyPDF2/) and [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/) are widely used.
 Note that some PDF files are encoded as images (pixels) and not text.
-If the text in these files is digital (as opposed to scanned handwriting), you can use OCR (Optical Character Recognition) libraries such as [pytesseract](https://pypi.org/project/pytesseract/) to convert the image to machine-readable text.
+For digitizing printed text, you can use OCR (Optical Character Recognition) libraries such as [pytesseract](https://pypi.org/project/pytesseract/) to convert the image to machine-readable text.
 - For scraping text from websites, [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and [Scrapy](https://docs.scrapy.org/en/latest/) are some common options.
 - LLMs also have something to offer here, and the field is moving pretty fast.
 There are some interesting open source LLM-based document parsers and OCR-like extractors such as [Marker](https://github.com/datalab-to/marker), or [PyMuPDF4LLM](https://github.com/pymupdf/PyMuPDF4LLM), just to mention a couple.
 :::